Why Does My Air Conditioner Smell Bad?

 Without the additive natural gas is a colorless and odorless gas.
 So, you would have no way of knowing the harmful and highly flammable gas was leaking into your house.

-When your house filled with gas even a tiny spark from static electricity could cause a massive gas explosion.
+When your house is filled with gas even a tiny spark from static electricity could cause a massive gas explosion.
 That is the reason, you must immediately leave your home and contact the gas company if you smell natural gas.

 The utility company will send a technician who will shut off the gas supply to your home before inspecting your gas lines, valves, and appliances to be sure it is safe.
 If there are repairs you need to make before the gas company can restart your service, they will notify you.